How to Set Boundaries Without Feeling Guilty

 But knowing you need boundaries and actually setting them — without the wave of guilt that follows — are two very different things.

 Most of us were taught, in ways both subtle and direct, that our worth was tied to our availability.
-That being a good woman, a good mother, a good friend, meant saying yes.
-That putting yourself first was selfish.
+That being a good woman, a good colleague, a good friend, meant saying yes.
 That keeping the peace mattered more than keeping your sanity.

 Those lessons go deep.
 And unlearning them takes time.